Using the ServiceHandler

 ServiceHandler.init(serverUrl);

-// when you want to use a pre-existing websocket or any other socket connection (useful when calling from nodejs), you may pass the socket as the second argument
+// when you want to use a pre-existing websocket or any other socket connection (useful when calling from nodejs),

-// The socket must implement the same interface as the native browser JavaScript WebSocket for sending and receiving messages and for closing connections.
+// methods like the native browser JavaScript WebSocket for sending and receiving messages and for closing connections.

 ServiceHandler.init(null, socket);